Skip to main content

 Demonstrate an understanding of the company

-Asking questions that demonstrate an understanding of the company shows the interviewer that you have kept up with them and want to better understand their business.
+Asking questions that demonstrate an understanding of the company shows the interviewer that you have kept up with what they are doing in the world and are motivated to understand the way they work.

 Highlight your positive attributes